About this report

 - Features must be created and tied to the PI.

-- Stories, with point values, must be created and tied to features.
+- Stories must be estimated with effort points and tied to features.

-Note: If a feature has multiple program assignments, only the stories with a program that matches the Configuration bar selection are included in the report.
+Note: If a feature has multiple program assignments, only the stories with a program that matches the sidebar selection are included in the report.

 How are report values calculated?